All Episodes

 The one caveat I have, and it's exactly the same as yours, I mean, I am a First Amendment fundamentalist.

-And and in being that, it is not escaped my notice that our friends on the left are all too frequently not.
+And in being that, it has not escaped my notice that our friends on the left are all too frequently not.

-That they reserve unto themselves the right to say all these kind of things, but they want to get you off the air.
+That they reserve unto themselves the right to say all these kind of things, but they want to get you off the air, or they want to close down Fox, or they want this, that, or the other person silence.

 This comes from their basic totalitarian nature.